NYCPlanning/cpdocs/docs/facilitiesdb.md

 ## Source Data

 The following datasets were used to populate the Facilities Database.
+The data sources that are published online as open data are automatically downloaded and aggregated once a month to capture any updates provided by the source agency.
+The aggregated database is thoroughly checked through once per year to identify any problems with the process or major changes in the source data and how it's structured.

 ### Amtrak (Amtrak)